Introduction to Nest.js for Angular Developers — SitePoint

 Installing Nest CLI

 Nest CLI is a command-line interface utility that allows you to quickly generate projects with the base files and necessary dependencies.
-It also allows you to scaffold various artefacts like components and modules, serving the application in development and building the final production-ready application.
+It also allows you to scaffold various artifacts like components and modules, serving the application in development and building the final production-ready application.
 The Nest CLI is based on the Angular Devkit package and uses nodemon to watch file changes.

 Let’s get started by installing Nest CLI.
 Open a new terminal and run the following command: